Mastercard-Gateway/simplify-opencart-module/README.md

 Please note: The Standard payment form in some of the previous releases is now deprecated and out of support.

+## Support

+For any issues or enhancement requests you have with this plugin, please raise them with the bank's support team.
+Please make sure you also provide your plugin & opencart version as well as your merchant ID where applicable.
+This will help to speed up the troubleshooting of any issues you are having.

 ## Compatibility
 Versions v1.0.0 to v1.0.4
 - Compatible with OpenCart versions up to 1.5.6.4.